JeffreyGaydos/return-to_sleep-peer-evaluation-tool/README.md

 Tutorial code emulated primarily for User model and authentication systems:
 * Ruby on Rails Tutorial, 6th Edition - Michael Hartl

+## Things we would have liked to add, time permitting:
+* Profile images
+* Public profiles
+* Greater security and email validation, especially for institution validation